Students learn how to use the latest computer equipment and technology in the Seaton Computing Center (SCC).

 There are several areas for students to sit and work on classwork.

-- Constructed in 1990, the 18,500 square-foot center houses computer-specific classrooms for the Computer Information Systems, Computer and Information Technology, and Office Technology Information programs.
+- Constructed in 1990, the 18,500 square-foot center houses computer-specific classrooms for the Computer and Information Science, Computer and Information Technology, and Office Technology Information programs.

 - A $6.5 million renovation, completed in 2013, resulted in specialized clusters that include high-tech classrooms, a visual and simulation lab, networking hardware labs, a server/internetworking lab, software/web development labs, and end-user labs.
 This collection of resources can be shared to address the changing needs of all three program areas.